-ARM processors prior to ARMv7 use the SVC instructions, formerly known as SWI instructions, to make semihosting calls.
+ARM processors use the SVC instructions, formerly known as SWI instructions, to make semihosting calls.
 However, if you are compiling for an ARMv6-M or ARMv7-M, for example a Cortex-M1 or Cortex-M3 processor, semihosting is implemented using the BKPT instruction.

-- 7.2 The semihosting interface on page 7-156. - 7.3 Can I change the semihosting operation numbers? on page 7-158. - 7.4 Debug agent interaction SVCs on page 7-159.
+- 7.2 The semihosting interface on page 7-150. - 7.3 Can I change the semihosting operation numbers? on page 7-151. - 7.4 Debug agent interaction SVCs on page 7-152.